anujkumar-17/E-Commerce-website/README.md

 ### Products
 - `GET /api/products` - Retrieve all products.
 - `GET /api/products/{id}` - Retrieve details of a specific product.
+- `POST /api/products` - For adding new product.

 ### Reviews
 - `POST /api/reviews` - Add a new review for a product.